 I continue to be very optimistic about the trade deal.
 I must mention that this current unprecedented challenge has given a bit of a setback in the sense that the focus of all the governments got to tackling the health crisis, Sandhu said.

-He told the leaders of the top US companies that the trade officials from the two countries have been in constant communication over this issue.
+He told the leaders of the top US companies that the two countries’ trade officials have been in constant communication over this issue.

 The understanding between the leadership of the two countries was that they will go for the smaller one and then immediately start negotiations on the bigger trade deal, he said.